cruzbarcelona/icon-animation/README.md

-# Animaciones Codeadas
+# Coded Animations
 #### WORKSHOP

-En este workshop aprendimos a animar con CSS, JS y SVG de la mano de Facundo Pepe (@turbofacu).

-Acá el resultado de lo que aprendí.
+Just a little something I've learnt using CSS, JS & SVG.
+Thank you @turbofacu for the help.